blakerom/reading-notes/class-12.md

 <script src="https://cdn.jsdelivr.net/npm/chart.js@2.8.0"></script>
 ```

 The script tag containing the source marks up the HTML to point towards the Chart.js CDN.
-This allows any machine to utilize the online database without having to download to the local machine before using.
+This allows any machine to utilize the online database without having to download it to the local machine before using it.
 This decreases the time required to load a page.

 ```html
 <canvas id="myChart"></canvas>